linkerd/website/linkerd.io/content/blog/2023/1107-mesh-expansion.md

-This means you can extend Linkerd's new model of networking—where every connection is encrypted and authenticated, and every HTTP and gRPC request delivered in a reliable and latency-optimized way—to your entire stack, not just the portion that runs on Kubernetes .
+This means you can extend Linkerd's new model of networking—where every connection is encrypted and authenticated, and every HTTP and gRPC request delivered in a reliable and latency-optimized way—to your entire stack, not just the portion that runs on Kubernetes.

 ## When will these amazing features be available in Linkerd?